-And, the news is getting worse U.S.A’s problem is spiraling out of control.
-In the next decade, that number of related deaths will be over 500,00.
-Is any wonder that people are scrambling to find any reasonable sounding solution to fix the opioid addiction epidemic?
+And, the news is getting worse.
+The United States’ opioid problem is spiraling out of control.
+In the next decade, that number of related deaths will most likely be over 500,000.
+Is it any wonder that people are scrambling to find any reasonable sounding solution to fix the opioid addiction epidemic?

 Vivitrol appears to be bringing desperate people some welcome news so that they won’t become the latest statistic.
 The good news about Vivitrol is that it’s not an addictive drug and it blocks the high that opioid addicts are seeking.

 Is Vivitrol Addictive like other Medicines?

 No, it is not addictive.
 However, there are reasons to proceed with caution before using this drug.
 Vivitrol may help many people get clean and sober, but is not considered a ‘one-size-fits-all’ solution.
 As with any other prescription or medication, there still comes with it a list of side effects you need to be aware of before taking Vivitrol.
 Some of these side effects might negatively affect some people more than others.